Monkey selfie copyright dispute: Impact on Slater

 Slater told BBC News that he had suffered financial loss as a result of the pictures being available on Wikimedia Commons.
 He said the photograph had made him in the first year after it was taken, but that interest in purchasing it disappeared after it was used on Wikipedia.
 He estimated that he had lost in income, and said it was "killing his business".
 Slater was quoted by The Daily Telegraph as saying, "What they don't realise is that it needs a court to decide [the copyright]."
 In January 2016, Slater stated his intention to sue Wikipedia for copyright infringement of his works.

-By July 2017, Slater was reported to be having financial problems and was unable to pay his attorney.
+By July 2017, Slater was reported to be having financial problems and was unable to pay his lawyer.
 While he had originally made a few thousand pounds from the images, enough to recoup his travel costs to Indonesia, this income reduced to about "£100 every few months" when the Wikimedia Foundation refused to stop making the images available without his permission.

 Slater was unable to travel to the July 2017 court hearing in the United States for lack of funds and said he was considering alternative careers as a dog walker or tennis coach.
 He said he was no longer motivated to take photographs, that he had become depressed, and that his efforts to "highlight the plight of the monkeys" had "backfired on my private life" and ruined his life.
 However, Slater said he was delighted by the impact of the photoshoot itself: "It has taken six years for my original intention to come true which was to highlight the plight of the monkeys and bring it to the world.
 No one had heard of these monkeys six years ago, they were down to the last thousands. ...
 The locals used to roast them, but now they love them, they call it the 'selfie monkey'.
 Tourists are now visiting and people see there is a longer-term benefit to the community than just shooting a monkey."

 In May 2018, Condé Nast Entertainment acquired the rights from Slater to make a documentary film related to the monkey selfie dispute.
 The project was being overseen by Dawn Ostroff and Jeremy Steckler.

-Generative AI copyright litigation
+Generative AI copyright precedent

 Some legal professionals have suggested that Naruto v.
-Slater could be a potential precedent in copyright litigation over works created by generative artificial intelligence.
+Slater could be a potential precedent in copyright litigation over works created by generative AI.
+In 2023, the U.S. Copyright Office published a guidance on the registration of works containing AI-generated material; Naruto v.
+Slater was cited as an example of the human authorship requirement.